jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 So a command call inside an object can be referenced, but a command call inside another command can not be referenced.

-Not being able to reference sub-commands does not mean, that you can use it as a class, because a class reference is also a reference.
+Not being able to reference sub-commands might not mean, that you can use it as a class, because a class reference is also a reference.

 ![](images/6.%20Comands%20Misc%20Issues.003.png)